Skip to content

 Kafka Source

-A Kafka source is used to ingest the messages from a Kafka topic.
-Numaflow uses consumer-groups to manage offsets.
+Numaflow provides a built-in Kafka source to ingest messages from a Kafka topic.
+The source uses consumer-groups to manage offsets.

 spec: